Scunthorpe Steelworks: Jingye Group ownership

-Future

 On 6 November 2023, British Steel announced the blast furnaces at Scunthorpe were to be decommissioned and replaced with two electric arc furnaces (EAFs).
 Under the plans, one of the new furnaces would be located at Scunthorpe, and the other at Teesside.
 The move is expected to cost £1.25 billion and result in the loss of up to 2,000 jobs.

 Planning permission for the new electric arc furnace at Scunthorpe was granted by North Lincolnshire Council in April 2024.